katiehawcutt/connect-four/README.md

 - We used Trello for the first time on a Hackathon to create a Kanban board which helped us to plan our work flow, prioritise tasks and manage our time
 - We learnt the importance of breaking a game down to it's essence and making the MVP as simple as it can be to function.
 We had to plan which classes the game needed and what state and behaviours each class would need.
 Then we broke each of the behaviours down to a level were we could start coding.
 - After completing the MVP and starting work on the MLP tasks, take the time to think about which functionality would make the biggest impact on the user and start with that first.

+### Stretch Goals:

+- Create and implement an algorithm which will find the winner